jupyterhub/jupyterhub/docs/source/admin/capacity-planning.md

 Here are three _typical_ Jupyter use patterns that require vastly different resources:

-- negligible resources because computation is mostly idle, e.g. students learning programming for the first time
+- **Learning**: negligible resources because computation is mostly idle, e.g. students learning programming for the first time
-- very intense, sustained load, e.g. training machine learning models
+- **Production code**: very intense, sustained load, e.g. training machine learning models
-- _mostly_ idle, but needs a lot of resources for short periods of time (interactive research often looks like this)
+- **Bursting**: _mostly_ idle, but needs a lot of resources for short periods of time (interactive research often looks like this)

 But just because there's no single answer doesn't mean we can't help.